-Shooting World Cup: Manu Bhaker qualifies for 10m pistol final, another Olympic quota at stake
+Shooting World Cup: Manu Bhaker clinches Olympic quota in 10m pistol but misses medal by 0.1 points

-India’s Manu Bhaker has another chance at an Olympic quota as she qualified for the women’s 10m pistol final at the season’s third International Shooting Sport Federation World Cup in Munich on Wednesday.
+India’s Manu Bhaker clinched a Tokyo 2020 Olympic quota for India in the women’s 10m pistol, finishing fourth in the final at the season’s third International Shooting Sport Federation World Cup in Munich on Wednesday.

+However, the 17-year-old missed a medal by a whisker, finishing just 0.1 point behind the bronze medal position.
+She finished with 201.0 points, while Minjung Kim of Korea won the bronze.
+Greece’s Anna Korakaki (241.4 points) snagged the gold with a commanding performance while China’s Wei Qian (239.6) took home silver and the second quota place.

+Bhaker’s performance came days after a weapon malfunction ended her good run in the 25m sport pistol final.

-The 17-year-old finished third in qualification scoring a total of 582 points (28 x inner 10s), shooting a solid 98 in her last two rounds.
+Earlier, she had finished third in qualification scoring a total of 582 points (28 x inner 10s), shooting a solid 98 in her last two rounds.

-This performance came days after a weapon malfunction ended her run in the 25m sport pistol final.

 Yashaswini Singh Deswal, a junior World Cup winner, was also on course to make the final before a poor series of 92 in the final set saw her fall down the ranks to 22nd with a total of 574 (17 x inner 10s).
 Heena Sidhu, the third Indian in the fray, was placed 45th with a total of 570 (13 x inner 10s).